When You Must Use Stairs with a Cane

 They may need to rest for a moment between steps.
 Don’t attempt stair-climbing on dimly lit steps or narrow, steep steps that would be challenging even to the able-bodied.

 Accessible to All

-Disabled and elderly people are part of the public, and public buildings are supposed to be accessible for all citizens, including those who use canes, walkers or wheelchairs to get around.
+Disabled and elderly people are part of the public.
+Public buildings should be accessible for all citizens, including those who use canes, walkers, or wheelchairs to get around.